balasachu/node-cluster/README.md

 # Primes

-A simple API to retrieve a list of prime numbers between 1 and a supplied limit.
+A simple API to retrieve a list of prime numbers between 1 and a supplied limit using cluster.

 ## Usage